 - Find a storage space for something in your living room: What's on your coffee table that needs to be put away?

 - Label cables: Grab the label maker, and label the cables behind your entertainment console.

 - Delete old shows.
 Go through your TiVo or DVR series manager and purge shows you’re not watching or have already watched.

 - Stack and store magazines in a tray: Make sure you first recycle any you haven't gotten around to reading in the last six months—are you really going to read them someday?
 For magazines you've already read, pull out any coupons and recipes you want to keep (and file them), then recycle them as well.

 - Gather your throw pillow and blankets: Fold and stack your blankets and rearrange your throw pillows on the couch or chair they belong to.

-- Organize your remote controls: Gather and label your remotes with the name of the corresponding device: DVR, DVD, stereo, television, and so on.
+- Organize your remote controls: Gather and label your remotes with the name of the corresponding device: DVR, stereo, television, and so on.

 - Face your books: Go through your book collection, turning each volume in the same direction.
 This process is called "facing," and it’s used in retail stores to make everything look neat and organized.

 - Choose a room that needs extra work: Get your calendar out and plan.
 What resources do you need to get that done?
 When do you have time to accomplish this?
 Plan ahead.